chongdashu/phaser-spine-characters/README.md

-# Phaser-Spine-Dragonbones
+# Spine-Characters

-An example project to get Phaser, Spine, and Dragonbones working together.
+An example project to get some character images working working together in Spine.

 ## Status